mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity-Infrastructure/README.md

 ![Client domain controller discovery](screenshots/lab-11-25-client-domain-controller-discovery.png)

-This confirmed that the DHCP-configured client could still locate the Active Directory domain controller.
+This confirmed that the DHCP-configured client could locate an Active Directory domain controller.

 ---

-### 26. Domain User Session Confirmed
+### 26. Reviewed the Active Domain User Context

-The active user session was validated on the client workstation.
+The active user context was reviewed.

-Command used:

 ```cmd
 whoami